 To appeal to these applicants, start your job posting with a brief statement of the reasons why someone would want to work for you (beyond your list of traditional employee benefits).
 For example:

 - Were you voted a top workplace by a news outlet, industry group or employer review site?

-- What is special about your company culture?
+- What is special or different about your company culture?
 What makes your company stand out?

 - Do you have a unique or exciting mission?